jinunez-s/riverawush/README.md

 ### Hi there 👋, my name is Julio
-#### I am Jr. Java developer
+#### I am java developer
 <!-- ![I am Jr. Java developer](https://github.com/jinunez-s/jinunez-s/blob/main/image2.jpg)-->

-I'm a jr developer that has workend with web developement using Reactjs, javascript, typescript, Nodejs, Bootstrap and workend in the back end with Java, API's REST, SOAP, Spring Boot.
+I have been working as a backend developer with Java reviewing classes.

+I'be created websites using NextJS which is a React Framework that help me with the server side rendering.
+Some of the websites created with NextJs are Online Store with the functions of sign in, sign up, add to cart,  payment process and review catalog.

+With the creation of the websitesI have been working with NodeJS to create the server side application and using javascript as the language.

+I've worked with Netcracker where I was a configurator of the catalog providing new configuration for the services of the TV, Internet, SHS, and WHSIA.

-Skills: JAVA / REACT / JS / HTML / CSS
+Skills: JAVA / JS /NextJS / NodeJS / HTML / CSS

-- 🔭 I’m currently working on RESTful API's
+- 🔭 I’m currently working on Backend
-- 🌱 I’m currently learning Web Services, Spring Boot, Sockets and Queues
+- 🌱 I’m currently learning FullStack, AWS and Database
 - 👯 I’m looking to collaborate on Back-end Web development
-- 💬 Ask me about Front end development, javascript, Java, REST, SOAP
+- 💬 Ask me about Front end development, javascript, Java, NextJS, NodeJS
-- 😄 Pronouns: Julich
-- ⚡ Hobbies:  Soccer, gym.
+- ⚡ Hobbies:  Soccer, gym, SCI-FI books, movies, documentaries.

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/julionun-ez/)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/twitter.svg' alt='twitter' height='40'>](https://twitter.com/_julionr)